Bhimayana: Dedication and Foreword

 The book is dedicated to Jangarh Singh Shyam, a pioneer in contemporary Pardhan Gond art.
 He is credited by Udayan Vajpeyi to be the creator of a new school of art called Jangarh Kalam.
 He encouraged and guided Durgabai and Subhash Vyam, along with many other members of the Pardhan Gond community, to become artists.
 He was also Subhash Vyam's brother-in-law.

-In the foreword, art critic John Berger, most famous for his 1972 essay “Ways of Seeing”, commends the refreshing form of story-telling that the book uses.
+In the foreword, art critic John Berger, most famous for his 1972 essay "Ways of Seeing", commends the refreshing form of story-telling that the book uses.
 Of it, he says, ‘No more proscenium arch.
 No more rectangular framing or unilinear time.
 No more profiled individuals.
 Instead, a conference of corporeal experiences across generations, full of pain and empathy, and nurtured by a complicity and endurance that can outlive the Market’.
 He believes that such texts will make readers more vested in the story and its message.

-The graphic account begins with a frame story of an unnamed character complaining about the ‘these damn job quotas for Backward and Scheduled Castes!’ who is immediately challenged by another character leading to a conversation about the history of caste atrocities in India.
+The graphic account begins with a frame story of an unnamed character complaining about ‘these damn job quotas for Backward and Scheduled Castes!’ who is immediately challenged by another character leading to a conversation about the history of caste atrocities in India.
 He is advised to read about Ambedkar to understand what happened at Khairlanji.

 The book then moves on to the narrative of Ambedkar's life in Books I, II and III.